romi/romi-robots-docs/docs/Scanner/data.md

 ### Installation

 !!! warning
-    If you intend to contribute to the development of `data-storage` or want to be able to edit the code and test your changes, you should choose _editable mode_.
+    If you intend to contribute to the development of `romidata` or want to be able to edit the code and test your changes, you should choose _editable mode_.

 #### Non-editable mode
 Install from github using `pip`:
 ```
-pip install git+ssh://git@github.com/romi/data-storage.git#dev
+pip install git+ssh://git@github.com/romi/romidata.git#dev
 ```
 !!! note
     This uses `ssh` and thus requires to be registered as part of the project and to deploy ssh keys.